chmo2019/CUB-200-with-TFOD-API/README.md

 # Environment Setup

+*Note: this was tested on Ubuntu 18.04 LTS with Python 3.6* <br />

+sudo apt-get install \
+libprotobuf-dev \
+libprotoc-dev \
+protobuf-compiler

 ./environment_setup.sh

-*NOTE: this tutorial used ssd mobilenet v2 but you can use a different model from the model zoo*
+*NOTE: this tutorial used ssd mobilenet v2 but you can use a different model from the model zoo* <br />

 mkdir model_dir && cd model_dir